kmaaallen/bake_book/README.md

 - Add, commit and push those additions to your GitHub repo

 ### How to run this project locally
-- To run this project locally you will need the following installed on your machine:
+- To run this project locally you will need the following installed:
     - Python
     - Git
     - Pip
 - As well as an account for MongoDB Atlas (you can set one of these up at: https://www.mongodb.com/cloud/atlas) which is running locally
+- You will need to create your own database to link to.
+Call it 'bakingBookRecipes' and create two collections, one called 'recipes' and one called 'users' in order to use the functionality in this project.
-- Open the command prompt on your computer
+- Open the command prompt / terminal on your computer
 - Go to https://github.com/kmaaallen/bake_book and download the repository and unzip the file.
 - Navigate to the working directory where the downloaded code is stored using the ‘cd’ command in command prompt or by opening the command prompt directly from the downloaded file in finder (mac) or windows explorer.
 - Ensure all modules are imported from requirements.txt file using the following command:
-> pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt
+> pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python3)
+- Create an environment variable for your SECRET_KEY and connect to your database using a MONGO_URI.
 - To run the project use the following command:
 > Python app.py